fedex2118/CoalaPy/README.md

 (more info about the format in the first section of this document: https://team.inria.fr/erable/files/2020/11/Input-File.pdf) and after starting from the root of the host tree it generates a parasyte tree based on the probabilities of Cospeciation, Duplication and Loss event.

-The Host-Switch event as it is right now has not been implemented yet.
+The Host switch event as it is right now has not been implemented yet.

 This is still a work in progress.